Customatics/VSTS-TFS-Integration/README.md

-# Leapwork - VSTS and TFS Integration
+# Leapwork - Azure DevOps and TFS Integration

-# Joining forces of Leapwork and VSTS/TFS
+# Joining forces of Leapwork and Azure DevOps
 For over 15 years [Customatics](http://customatics.com) team have been delivering high-quality software development and IT service solutions.
 We think outside the box, sharing fresh ideas to make our products work for you.
 We are proud to say that the solution we developed [Leapwork automation platform](https://www.leapwork.com/) is now trusted by numerous customers around the word.
-Now we give you a chance to combine the power of Leapwork automation platform and VSTS/ TFS management systems.
-Customatics team have created Leapwork integration extension for VSTS/ TFS and you are welcome to benefit from our solution.
+Now we give you a chance to combine the power of Leapwork automation platform and Azure DevOps / TFS management systems.
+Customatics team have created Leapwork integration extension for Azure DevOps / TFS and you are welcome to benefit from our solution.

 # Streamline your test automation
 A significant part of running automated cases is to monitor, inspect and react on the results.
 Integration with test management and bug tracking systems enables to you streamline your test automation and development cycles so that not a single flaw of the system is left unnoticed.
 Leapwork Automation Platform is a mighty automation tool which requires no coding skills or in-depth system knowledge, letting both specialists and management build automation for practically any application.
-Now it can be used for running smoke, functional, acceptance tests, generating reports and a lot more in VSTS and TFS.
+Now it can be used for running smoke, functional, acceptance tests, generating reports and a lot more in Azure DevOps and TFS.

 # What’s the deal?
 The extension makes integration as easy as pie.
 Here is what you can do:
-1. Run automated cases using TFS build tasks or VSTS Agent phases
+1. Run automated cases using TFS build tasks or Azure DevOps Agent phases
 2. Automatically receive case execution log
 3. Build status-based results
 4. Generate xml report file in JUnit format